 In addition to participating in citywide coalitions such as CODE (Communities Organized for Democratic Education), More Than a Score, and CPQE (Chicago Parents for Quality Education), Raise Your Hand has an Advisory Board made up of 40 parents from many Chicago Public Schools across the city.
 Recently, we have been working with parents and concerned citizens across the state of IL on many education issues.

-In addition to participate in citywide coalitions such as CODE (Communities Organized for Democratic Education) and CPQE (Chicago Parents for Quality Education), Raise Your Hand has parent reps in many Chicago Public Schools.
-Members help inform schools of our initiatives, help get parents informed on how to have a stronger voice at the school, local and state level.
+Members of RYH help inform schools of our initiatives, and help guide, and even train, parents on how to have a stronger voice at the school, local and state levels.
 If you are interested in real education reform and becoming a parent representative, contact us!

 RYH Board of Directors

-Eric Reyes Eric is a proud product of CPS and a parent of a CPS student.
+Eric Reyes is a proud product of CPS and a parent of a CPS student.
 His work in education has been driven by an interest in social justice.
 He holds an M.A. in Sociology and Education from Teachers College, Columbia University.
 There his graduate studies focused on school equity, dropout prevention, gender and schools, school discipline policies, charter schools, and education policy.
-He currently works for the Better Boys Foundation of North Lawndale.
+Eric lives in Pilsen.